All Episodes

 That's the only way out of this mess with these people.

-And he gave a very famous speech at CPAC in 1975.
+And he gave a very, very famous speech at CPAC in 1975.

 And in that speech, he raised the question rhetorically, is it a third party we need or a revitalized second party with no pale pastels but bold color differences?

-The problem is if and and polls have are bearing out exactly what you said is that more people in the Republican Party would go would go with the America first, make America Great Again, agenda of Donald Trump over weak Republicanism, establishment Republicanism.
+The problem is, and polls are bearing out exactly what you said, is that more people in the Republican Party would go with the America First, Make America Great Again, agenda of Donald Trump over weak Republicanism, establishment Republicanism.

 Now, establishment Republicans are of the mind now that they think they're taking their party back.

-Like Liz Cheney thinks she's gonna take the party back.
+Like Liz Cheney thinks she's going to take the party back.

 They're fine to think that, and they can, you know, try and guide the party in whatever direction their heart takes them, but they're not in touch with the rank and file of the Republican Party around the country.